mjun0812/mjun0812.github.io/src/content/posts_en/2024-10-22-python-uv-pytorch-2.md

 https://github.com/astral-sh/uv/releases/tag/0.4.23

-Using this functionality, you can explicitly change the index-url referenced per environment, enabling more reliable PyTorch installation.
+Using this functionality, you can explicitly change the index-url referenced for each environment, enabling more reliable PyTorch installation.

 > The reason I'm writing this article now is that the method introduced [previously](https://mjunya.com/posts/2024-08-22-python-uv-pytorch/)
 > became unusable for CUDA 12.4 cases.